anovi/selectonic/README.md

 bower install selectonic
 ```

-Use it like any jQuery plugin:
+Use it like any jQuery (Zepto) plugin:
 ```javascript
 $(".itemsList").selectonic({
 	multi: true,